asiannasekai/ColorMe/README.md

-# ColorMe → Chromasonic 🎨🎵
+#Chromasonic 🎨🎵

 **Transform Images into Beautiful Music Through AI and Color Science**

-This repository contains **Chromasonic**, a revolutionary multimodal ML pipeline that converts images into musically coherent melodies by extracting colors, mapping them to wavelengths and frequencies, then generating harmonious compositions using advanced machine learning models.
+This repository contains **Chromasonic**, a  multimodal ML pipeline that converts images into musically coherent melodies by extracting colors, mapping them to wavelengths and frequencies, then generating harmonious compositions using advanced machine learning models.

-## 🚀 Quick Start
+## Quick Start

 ```bash
 cd chromasonic